-Phacilitate: Proteus identifies and funds the most compelling opportunities in Regenerative Medicine.
-What decision parameters do you use to decide whether an interesting idea/product will develop into a high value, differentiated brand?
+Phacilitate: Proteus identifies and funds the most compelling opportunities in regenerative medicine.
+What decision parameters do you use to decide whether an interesting idea or product will develop into a high value, differentiated brand?

 Greg Bonfiglio: Embedded in that question is an assumption that we would invest in only opportunities that are going to be home-run technologies.
 That’s not how we’ve structured our fund.
 We’re only going to invest in compelling technologies that have commercial potential that we think will be successes in the market, but there are singles, doubles, triples, and home-runs.
 We are open to investing in that entire range of opportunities.